Pat Barker: Regeneration Trilogy

-Following publication of Liza's England, Barker felt she “had got myself into a box where I was strongly typecast as a northern, regional, working class, feminist—label, label, label—novelist.
+Following the publication of Liza's England, Barker felt she "had got myself into a box where I was strongly typecast as a northern, regional, working class, feminist—label, label, label—novelist.
 It's not a matter so much of objecting to the labels, but you do get to a point where people are reading the labels instead of the book.
-And I felt I'd got to that point,” she said in 1992.
-She said she was tired of reviewers asking “'but uh, can she do men?' – as though that were some kind of Everest."
+And I felt I'd got to that point", she said in 1992.
+She said she was tired of reviewers asking "'but uh, can she do men?' – as though that were some kind of Everest".

 Therefore, she turned her attention to the First World War, which she had always wanted to write about due to her step-grandfather's wartime experiences.
 Wounded by a bayonet and left with a scar, he would not speak about the war.
 She was inspired to write what is now known as the Regeneration Trilogy—Regeneration (1991), The Eye in the Door (1993), and The Ghost Road (1995)—a set of novels that explore the history of the First World War by focusing on the aftermath of trauma.
-The books are an unusual blend of history and fiction, and Barker draws extensively on the writings of First World War poets and W.H.R.
-Rivers, an army doctor who worked with traumatised soldiers.
-The main characters are based on historical figures, such as Robert Graves, Alice and Hettie Roper (pseudonyms for Alice Wheeldon and her daughter Hettie) with the exception of Billy Prior, whom Barker invented to parallel and contrast with British soldier-poets Wilfred Owen and Siegfried Sassoon.
+The books are an unusual blend of history and fiction, and Barker draws extensively on the writings of First World War poets and W. H. R. Rivers, an army doctor who worked with traumatised soldiers.
+The main characters are based on historical figures, such as Robert Graves, Alice and Hettie Roper (pseudonyms for Alice Wheeldon and her daughter Hettie Wheeldon) with the exception of Billy Prior, whom Barker invented to parallel and contrast with British soldier-poets Wilfred Owen and Siegfried Sassoon.
 As the central fictional character, Billy Prior is in all three books.